bgachara/bgachara.github.io/posts/databases.md

 - Current standard is SQL:2016
 - DML
   - Data Manipulation Language
-  - methods to store and retrieve information from a database.
+  - Methods to store and retrieve information from a database.
   - Approaches:
     - Procedural
       - query specifies the high-level strategy the DBMS should use to find the desired result.